mbeamer/stoneandsteel/EQChronicles.md

 # Chronicles from the Best Fellowship

+## Lower Guk

+**June 5, 2022** - While the group wasn't at full strength the Assassin camp was targeted and we came away with enough masks to make folks happy!

+We eventually moved to the Executioner, Sage, Savant, Cavalier camp which we out powered pretty easily, so Frenzied and Sentinel were pulled to us as well.

+There were a bunch of items picked up, but the Savant was stingy with his hat!

+We also ended up inviting a cleric along with us.
+The alt of "Bonr" named Bluebies.
+The idea of waiting for a Complete Heal to land 10 seconds later has pushed me to create a Gina trigger for Khadson to see the casts!

 ## Hasten Bootstrutter

 **June 4, 2022** - Today was the day!
-While on Ring of the Ancients was picked up earlier in the week, today we acquired the other 4 for our group.
+While one Ring of the Ancients was picked up earlier in the week, today we acquired the other 4 for our group.
 We can finally leave the Ocean of Tears knowing that our work is done.

 <img align="right" width="150" src="https://github.com/mbeamer/stoneandsteel/blob/master/EQ%20screenshots/Yelinak/jboots.jpg">